happyplan/happyplan/docs/2-Configuring-Project.md

     ├── src
     │   ├── _layouts               // html layouts for your documents
     │   ├── _partials              // Partials pieces
-    │   ├── _posts                 // Posts for blog
+    │   ├── posts                  // Posts for blog
-    │   │   └── _drafts            // Posts you don't want to publish
     │   ├── assets                 // All about design
     │   │   ├── _glyphicons        // Svg icons to be served as webfont
     │   │   ├── _images            // Design images